Orlando, FL USA

 In 1980 Alga had employed Dan Glimne as a “playing Games Manager” of Alga.
 (He stayed until 1989, when he left to open up his own games business, G&RRR.)

 In 1983, Alga – by now a famous brand for games in the Nordic countries - was purchased by their neighbour Brio in Osby.
 Brio had their own games publishing arm called Joker, who was responsible for Scrabble (called Alfapet in Sweden) to mention their perhaps most important game.
 Brio obviously saw great synergy effects with both Joker and Alga in their service.
+It is probably not a coincidence that at the same time Fenno-Alga, which had existed since the introduction of the grey stripe, disappears.

 So when Brio lost the license of Scrabble (while retaining the ownership of the name Alfapet) they gave Alga (not Joker – that brand would eventually be phased out) the order to publish a new Alfapet, slightly different from the Scrabbles-Alfapet.
 While Brio changed a lot of things within Alga they seems to have kept the product development section protected for quite a while.